 This doesn’t mean the end of breastfeeding or formula feeding.
 Introducing solid foods is just a transition phase that supplements the nutrition from the milk as the baby is growing.

 The question of when to start baby led weaning has different answers depending on who you ask.
 The safest consensus is around the age of six months, give or take a week or two.
 Your baby will show signs of interest by wanting to grab what you’re eating.

 Many people expressed concerns about why we were waiting for so long to introduce solids to our baby.
 He needs more nutrition, they said.
 Some even insisted we should give him some water.
 Please do not listen to anyone and do your own research.

 Babies’ digestive systems are not mature enough to handle solid foods before they’re six months old.
-And for the love of all things holy, no dairy milk.
+And for the love of all things holy, no dairy milk or honey.
 Please.
 They cannot digest it.